Ponderix/ElectionsGermany/README.md

 ##### Running a website
 1. Navigate to ```C:\inetpub\wwwroot```
 2. In this directory there should be a .png and .htm file, you can delete these if you want to but I recommend that you keep them stored in a separate directory just in case
 3. In this directory you can create new files and write on them.
-To create a website you need to have at least one HTML file called index.html, this will be the page that opens first so you would probably want to name your home page index.html.
+To create a website you need to have at least one HTML file called index.html, this will be the page that opens first so you would probably want this to be your home page.
 It does not matter what any of the other folders or files are called.
 4. Now just launch your locahost and the results should appear.

 ##### Issues
-1. If you have insufficient permissions to edit the files in this directory, exit the `wwwroot` file and right click the `inetpub` file
+1. If you have insufficient permissions to edit the files in this directory, exit the `wwwroot` file and right click the `inetpub` folder
 2. Click "properties" and navigate to the "security" tab
 3. Select your user account and tick all permissions
 4. Press "OK"